 Part 4: Merge Request (MR)

-The typical name for a request to merge code is called a "Pull Request" or a "Merge Request".
+The typical name of a request to merge code is called a "Pull Request" or a "Merge Request".
 This is the chance to review the code and merge the code.
-At the end of,
+In the end,

 Part 3 you have a branch that only exists on your computer.
 In case you lose your computer or your storage device dies, then you will lose any work even though you have "committed" a change.